 1) What is your name and what country/state/province do you live in?

-3) What did you like most about being homeschooled?
+3) What do you like most about being home schooled?

-4) Was there anything you dislike about being homeschooled?
+4) Is there anything you dislike about being home schooled?

-5) Since learning never really ends, what is your favorite thing to study and learn more about?
+5) What is your favorite thing to learn about?